-U.S, foreign leaders gather for Bush funeral, remembering era of civility
+U.S, foreign leaders attend Bush funeral, remember era of civility

 Jeb Bush, a former governor of Florida, told the Wall Street Journal’s CEO Council on Tuesday: “The president and first lady have been really gracious.”

-All surviving former U.S. presidents were at the cathedral along with their wives: Barack and Michelle Obama, Bill and Hillary Clinton, and Jimmy and Rosalynn Carter.
-Bill Clinton defeated George H.W.
-Bush in 1992, but in the years after leaving office developed a strong friendship with him.
+All surviving former U.S. presidents were at the cathedral along with their wives.

-George W. Bush will deliver a eulogy, along with former Canadian Prime Minister Brian Mulroney, retired Wyoming Republican Senator Alan Simpson and presidential biographer and former journalist Jon Meacham.
+George W. Bush was to deliver a eulogy, along with former Canadian Prime Minister Brian Mulroney, retired Wyoming Republican Senator Alan Simpson and presidential biographer and former journalist Jon Meacham.

 The guest list included Britain’s Prince Charles and leaders of Germany, Jordan, Australia and Poland, along with a host of former world leaders, such as former British Prime Minister John Major, who was in office during Bush’s term.